databrickslabs/pylint-plugin/README.md

 Use Databricks SDK instead: w.dbfs.list(XXX).
 Migrate all usage of dbutils to Databricks SDK.
 See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/workspace/files/dbfs.html

+To disable this check on a specific line, add `# pylint: disable=dbutils-fs-ls` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8906`: `dbutils-fs-mount`

 Mounts are not supported with Unity Catalog, switch to using Unity Catalog Volumes instead.
 Migrate all usage to Unity Catalog

+To disable this check on a specific line, add `# pylint: disable=dbutils-fs-mount` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8907`: `dbutils-credentials`

 Credentials utility is not supported with Unity Catalog.
 Migrate all usage to Unity Catalog

+To disable this check on a specific line, add `# pylint: disable=dbutils-credentials` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]